ironhack-remote/nodemailer-example/README.md

 # nodemailer-example

-Class example with all the code relating the setup of nodemailer
+Class example with all the code relating the setting up of nodemailer